mne-tools/mne-lsl/doc/install.rst

     $ python -c 'from bsl.externals import pylsl'

-If this command doesn't raise an error', then ``BSL`` will be able to run by itself.
+If this command doesn't raise an error, then ``BSL`` will be able to run by itself.
 However, if this is not the case, you have to correctly setup `pylsl`_.
 `pylsl`_ requires a binary library, called ``liblsl`` to operate.
 But the binary library might not been downloaded alongside `pylsl`_.